 Yes, you read that correctly.
 And when I first read that, I was completely thrown off too.

 But here’s the thing.
 The idea is to make sure all of your income is categorized.
 And that any money that doesn’t belong to a category will most likely be spent on frivolous things.
 Don’t forget what we just discussed in the last section, paying yourself first!

 I know that as a new graduate trying to find a job, it’s possible you might not have any income.
 I’ve been there.
-And that’s why I created this Productive Job-Hunting Cheat Sheet — so you can quickly, easily, and confidently find that first job and start making payments on your student loans.
+And that’s why I created this Productive Job-Hunting Game Plan — so you can quickly, easily, and confidently find that first job and start making payments on your student loans.